vadadoriya/Terraoak/README.md

 Before you proceed, WARNING:
 > :warning: TerraOak is a test repo for creating Vulnerable resources, please use at your own discrention, Oak9 is not responsible for any damages. **DO NOT deploy TerraOak in a production environment or any AWS accounts that contain sensitive information.**

 TerraOak is a public repo available to the general audience to showcase the Oak9 cli in action.
-It can be used to test our dynamic blueprint engine to show validate terraform code for design gap security issues.
+It can be used to test our cli against our dynamic blueprint engine to validate design gaps.

 ## Scenario